 What is even more staggering is the effect that “change” has had on us.
 Realizing just how dependent we have become on new technologies, how often we casually sign away our privacy rights and how we willingly compromise the security of our private data, and even of our property, by handing control over to third parties, is something of an epiphany.

-I had such an epiphany a few weeks back on a Saturday afternoon during a visit to my local, small bank, when I went to check on my family’s safe deposit box.
-My wife had acquired the box nearly a year ago, but this was my first time seeing it.
-I’m not a huge fan of keeping bullion at the bank, something my wife and I have argued over the past few years, so to keep the peace, we relegated its use largely to holding the numismatic and semi-numismatic coins we’ve collected from family over the years.
+I had such an epiphany a few weeks back on a Saturday afternoon during a visit to a local, small bank, when I went to see a friend’s safe deposit box.
+My friend - let's call him "David" for the sake of this article - knew I worked with precious metals and storage and thought I might find it interesting.
+I'm not a huge fan of keeping bullion at the bank, something I've occasionally debated with others about.
+In David's case, he has relegated its use largely to holding the numismatic and semi-numismatic coins he's collected over the years, plus some documents.

 The last time I visited a bank safe deposit box in Switzerland was about 15 years ago in Bern.
 You might imagine all the assumptions about the process, the setting, and the experience of accessing one’s safe deposit box at a Swiss bank.
 Hollywood spy movies were not really that much off the mark at that bank in Bern 15 years ago, so I expected nothing less this time.
 Wow, was I wrong!
 Change has crept up and entirely transformed this experience, even in the tiny cantonal bank of the small Swiss town I live in.

 It was clear the space to the right and to the left on the table was to take our holdings out on for examination, and we proceeded to rummage a bit.
 I tried to hide the blank look I had on my face that clearly betrayed my confusion over the process I just witnessed.
-More interestingly, I seemed to suspiciously keep looking back at the glazed over door thinking someone could be looking at us.
+More interestingly, I seemed to suspiciously keep looking back at the glazed-over door thinking someone could be looking at us.
 When we were done, the box was closed, the key turned, the cover closed, and with some whizzes and whirs, our box was gone again.
-The glazed door opened, and we were out in front of the bank, as well as the local grocery store, and went shopping for Saturday’s dinner.
+The glazed door opened, and we were out in front of the bank, as well as the local grocery store, and walked on our way amongst those shopping for Saturday's dinner.

 Convenience, but at what cost?